 - Disturbing material in their academic assignments

-If an emergency occurs when the Counseling Center is closed, use our Emergency Services.
+If an emergency occurs when the Counseling Center is closed, use our Crisis Services.

 If the student lives in the residence halls, you can contact or recommend that the student contact their Resident Advisor or Resident Director.
 Residence hall staff are able to contact a counselor after-hours if needed.